The best solutions to any problem come from asking the right questions.

 The types of questions that people in the physical therapy world are currently asking are centered around things such as environmental concerns, compliance-related issues, diversification of services, production, collections, and a post-pandemic work/life balance.

-While these are important questions to be asking, perhaps a better question today is: where is the PT profession going?
+While these are important questions to be asking, perhaps a better question today is: where is the physical therapy profession going?
 How is the healthcare environment going to impact our business models moving forward for the near future, and possibly the long-term?

 It is reasonable to assume that the business models of the pre-pandemic era are not going to be sufficient for many practices post-pandemic due to the change in patient culture and our society at large.